OCA/stock-logistics-workflow/stock_picking_batch_validate_confirm/readme/CONFIGURE.md

 To configure this module, you need to:

 1. Go to Inventory App > Configuration > Settings.
-1. Activate Batch Transfers.
+2. Activate Batch Transfers.
-1. Activate Multi-Step Routes.
+3. Activate Multi-Step Routes.
+4. Add *Validate Incomplete Batches* group to some users